 - What triggered your ad (geographic): Shows your customers' physical locations, or locations that they showed interest in.

 - Where your users were (user locations): Shows only your customers' physical locations, regardless of any locations they may have shown interest in.

 Your location reports allow you to view your ad performance at the most specific level available for targeting -- in other words, if you were targeting the United States, you could view location data down to the postal code, university, or airport level.
 This gives you a more detailed view of the locations where your campaigns are performing well.

 Keep in mind that your location reports can only show data about location target types you can target within the country.
-For example, in India, advertisers can target at the region level, so your location report for India will show data for regions.
-In countries that don't have region or city-level targeting, geographical data is only available at the country level.

 Variation in geographic reporting numbers